UrdnotAks/World-War-Tanks/README.md

 # World-War-Tanks
+A simple game where the player has to take control of a tank and defend his line against enemy tanks.

+# Running the Project
-To run this project, clone the project and run the following commands in the root folder.
+Clone the project and run the following commands in the root folder.

 `npm install`